 - Durability: The ability of a product to withstand wear and tear, ensuring it has a longer lifespan and requires fewer replacements or repairs.

-- Efficiency: How efficiently a product or service operates, including factors like energy efficiency, time savings, and resource optimization.
+- Efficiency: How efficiently a product or service operates, including energy efficiency, time savings, and resource optimization.

 - Safety: Ensuring that products and services are safe for consumers to use.
-Safety features and certifications are essential functional attributes, particularly in industries like healthcare and transportation.
+Safety features and certifications are essential, particularly in healthcare and transportation industries.

 - User-Friendliness: The ease with which consumers can use and navigate a product or service.
-User-friendly interfaces and intuitive design are critical in the tech industry, for example.
+User-friendly interfaces and intuitive design are critical in the enterprise tech sales industry, for example.

 - Price: While not a product feature, price is a functional attribute that directly impacts consumers’ choices.
 It involves the cost-effectiveness and affordability of a product or service.